drwetter/testssl.sh/Readme.md

 New features in the upcoming stable release 2.6 are:

 * display matching key (HPKP)
-* logjam, done: display dh bits on negotiated cipher.
-Todo: for all keys && separated logjam test
+* logjam, not named yet, but display dh/ecdh bits on negotiated and every cipher

 more see https://github.com/drwetter/testssl.sh/issues?q=is%3Aopen+is%3Aissue+milestone%3A%222.6+%2F+2.5dev%22

 Contributions, feedback, also bug reports are welcome.
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please file bug reports @ https://github.com/drwetter/testssl.sh/issues .